Amanv025/Ecom-Fullstack-using-MERN-stack/README.md

 # E-commerce Project

-This is an e-commerce application built using the MERN stack (MongoDB, Express, React, Node.js).
+This is an e-commerce application built using the MERN stack (MongoDB, Express, React, Node.js,tailwind css and jwt authentication).
 This project is organized into three main folders: `frontend`, `backend`, and `admin`.

 ## Project Structure
 ecommerce-project/